Can it really be healthy……. ? Hmmm…….now there’s a question!

 Chocolate like many foods, when in it’s raw natural state is packed with nutrients and freshly made raw chocolate is definitely a healthier option than processed chocolate filled with sugar, dairy and blasted at high temperatures.
 But does that mean we can consider it a health food?
 Well, that’s really depends on who you ask….. so maybe the question really should be “do we want chocolate in our life?” and if so, do we have a healthy relationship with it?

 Can chocolate be considered a nutritious food?
 It really is full of healthy goodness – the 2 main minerals it contains are Magnesium (good for our bones, our heart, our blood and helps alleviate symptoms of PMT,) as well as Sulphur, the beauty mineral (good for hair, eyes, skin and teeth).
-Chocolate is packed with iron & B-vitamins and the main neurotransmitters it contains are Anandamide (also known as the bliss chemical) and PEA (phenylethylamine) which is a molecule that creates feelings of joy and can also be found in blue-green algae.
-It contains the essential amino acid tryptophan which the brain uses to make serotonin and leads to feelings of euphoria.
+Chocolate is packed with iron, B-vitamins and also contains the essential amino acid tryptophan which the brain uses to make serotonin.
 It is full of anti-oxidants and has a high ORAC rating (ORAC = Oxygen Radical Absorbance Capacity, a system developed to measure the effectiveness of antioxidants to absorb free radicals in the body).
 In fact, chocolate is rated higher than many other well known anti-oxidants such as blueberries, goji berries and green tea.

-The main reason that chocolate (whether raw of heated) is not considered a health food is because it contains theobromine which is similar to caffeine and can have stimulating effects on some people, particularly when raw and especially if eaten in excess.
+The main reason that chocolate (whether raw or heated) is not considered a health food is because it contains caffeine and theobromine which is similar to caffeine and both can have stimulating effects on some people, particularly when raw and especially if eaten in excess.
+For some people however, raw chocolate can have a calming effect.

 Raw chocolate full of superfoods can provide an added boost to our overall wellbeing.
 Whilst it is viewed by many as being medicinal, there are plenty more people who do not believe that eating chocolate can compete with the health benefits of eating dark greens, sprouts, algaes & seaweeds but it certainly is a magical food and can quite easily be part of a balanced diet.
 If you don’t have a sweet tooth then try adding raw chocolate to savoury dishes – sprinkle cacao nibs in a salad or add them to dips and sauces.